rocelia/burger/README.md

 EAT DA BURGER

-A full stack application allowing users to list items with a front end implemented with HTML/CSS and the backend implemented with Node.js and Express MySQL, Node, Express, Handlebars and a homemade ORM.
+A full stack application allowing users to list items with a front end implemented with HTML/CSS and the backend implemented with Node.js and Express MySQL, Node, Express, Handlebars and an ORM.
 Used an MVC design pattern.
 Utilized Node and MySQL to query and route data.

 Installation
 To run the application locally, first clone this repository with the following command.